jnozzi/cocoadev.com/markdown/JavaBlows.md

 *"I find it amusing that some programmers feel a need to idealize their convictions."*

 You're attributing a sentiment that really isn't there; I use OO all the time and like it well enough - if I didn't, I wouldn't hang around a Cocoa wiki.
-This doesn't prevent me from seeing how it *can be used* in General/TheRealWorld.
+This doesn't prevent me from seeing how it *can be used* in TheRealWorld.
 Any number of well-thought-of books (Antipatterns spring to mind, in fact, the whole patterns field arose from trying to avoid OO-related blowiness) have documented this, and all of them will tell you the same basic truth: no matter how good the tool, some people will use it poorly.
 The ways that things are used poorly will vary from tool to tool, and this, in the context of this page is "blow".
 Java blows for static tables (above).
 Perl blows for readability.
 Lisp blows for efficiency.
 Prolog blows for string handling.
 One way in which OO blows is that it mitigates sloppy design and implementation.
 These aren't faults of novices and script kiddies, they're mistakes made all over the place by any number of people for a variety of different reasons, poor scheduling, dealing with legacy code, lack of coffee that day, and so on.
 If you've never been unfortunate enough to end up on a project like that, it's because you're lucky, not because OO is somehow perfect.

 Now back to Worse being Better; if OO blows because it mitigates the effect of sloppy work, is that really that bad?
 Consider that you can have just one or two sloppy bits in a large system, but because they're isolated, the system as a whole can function perfectly well.
 Other paradigms don't tend to isolate bad effects quite as efficiently.
 Sounds like a strength now.
 In all seriousness, that set of links on Worse is Better is really an informative read for OO in general.